 If your LLC has employees, you will need to inform them of the date of closing.
 The employees must receive payment through their last day of work.
 Your state may also require payment for unused vacation time.

 If you need help knowing how to close an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies, such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies, such as Google, Menlo Ventures, and Airbnb.